jdevfullstack-tutorials/what-is-github/README.md

 And since Microsoft saw the potential, they simply acquired it.

+So using Git and collaborating with one another was brought to another level of ease.
+It is not just like you will be downloading the project, add your changes then send it through email and wait whether it will be approved.
+Using GitHub, it is already in one place.

 ## GitHub Other Uses
 Now, the good thing about GitHub is that it can be used much like Google Docs to